sagemathinc/cocalc/src/smc-webapp/test/by-hand-checklist.md

 ### Landing page
 - open page while not logged in (say private browsing mode) and ensure that landing page appears
+  * the root page should show up if you aren't signed in and you do not have a `has_remember_me` cookie or its value isn't `true`.
+  * landing page is mainly for creating an account or signing in
 - click "Forgot password" and see a dialog
 - click "Sign in" and get "empty email address" error
 - put in a random bogus account and get ""no such account" error.